razziel89/mealie-addons/README.md

   This value must be large enough for the file to be successfully generated and downloaded.

+- `PANDOC_FONTS_DIR`:
+  A path to a directory that contains [TrueType font] files with the extension `.ttf` that shall be used for generating PDFs.
+  This environment variable has no effect for output file types other than PDF.
+  This environment variable is optional and defaults to `.`, i.e. the application's working directory.

+  By default, `mealie-addons`'s docker image comes with a set of fonts from the [Noto font family] that cover many of the [characters defined by Unicode].
+  However, the fonts may not be to everybody's liking or they may not contain all the characters a user requires.
+  To use custom fonts, put [TrueType font] files with the extension `.ttf` in a directory and set this environment variable to the path to this directory.
+  Note that, when using a docker or docker-compose setup, this path has to point to a directory _inside the container_ and not on the host system.
+  If the fonts are located on the host system, then the path on the host system has to be mounted into the container.

+  At start-up, `mealie-addons` will load all [TrueType font] files from the specified directory by copying them to its working directory.
+  A file called `main.ttf` will be used as the main font for the document.
+  All other [TrueType font] files will be used as fallback fonts in case a character cannot be found in the main font.
+  The fallback fonts will be used in order after sorting the file names alphabetically.

 - `PANDOC_FLAGS`:
   Additional flags that shall be passed to any call of [pandoc].
   This environment variable is optional and defaults to the empty string.